Reviews You Can Rely On

 Pole Design Foldable

-What you save in money, you'll pay for in weight.
-At 26 ounces, these budget poles are by far the heaviest pair we tested.
+We measured these on our scale at 19.1 ounces for the pair.
+Not the lightest in the lineup, but about average.
 “I wouldn't carry these up and over an alpine climb,” said one tester.
 For activities like long-distance hiking, where every ounce counts, our testers agree the MSR DynaLock Ascent Carbon is the better choice.
 Moreover, we only measured seven inches of length adjustability during testing, which is less than most other poles offer.
 Shortcomings aside, the Trek-Z is an excellent choice if you're getting into hiking and want high-performance, foldable poles at a budget-friendly price.
+If you want a traditional telescoping pole, the Montem Ultra Strong is ideal for casual walkers and adjustable for multiple family members.
+However, it is hard to tighten for more rugged backcountry use.

 Read more: Trekology Trek-Z 2.0 review